We’re currently experiencing technical difficulties. Our team is working hard to restore full functionality as soon as possible.

 My vision for ACSD is to foster spaces of meaningful connection and engagement that equip professionals to navigate the ever-evolving landscape of higher education.
 I am committed to advancing professional development opportunities, collaborative initiatives, and diverse perspectives that empower us to thrive in our work.
 As a Christ-centered organization, ACSD offers a unique lens through which we serve students with care, compassion, and purpose, rooted in the teachings of Jesus and dedicated to fostering inclusive and transformative communities.

-To vote, please be sure to log in using your ACSD member credentials and you’ll find the “Vote Now” button will appear below between May 5-16 when voting is live.
+To vote, please be sure to log in using your ACSD member credentials and you’ll find the “Vote Now” button will appear below May 20-27 when voting is live.

 Scroll to Top